sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/QuestionsToKnow.md

 * What's view binding?
 Why should you use it?
 * What's view binding vs data binding?
 * What package name is data usually stored in?
+  ### Coroutines
+* What are threads?
+What is concurrency?
+Why are threads important for it?
+* What does the suspend keyword mean?
+When do you use it?
+* What are the roles of a CoroutineScope, Job, and Dispatcher?
+* What is the difference between Deferred and Await?
   ### RecyclerViews
 * What are the 3 parts of a recycler view
 * What steps do you need to take to implement a recyclerview